-Since natural gas is typically transported at high pressures, a natural gas regulator is often required to mitigate this pressure before the gas reaches the burner.
+Since natural gas is typically transported at high pressures, a natural gas regulator is often required to mitigate this pressure before the gas reaches the fireplace or fire pit burner.
 Keep in mind that this work should only be performed by a gas installation professional since they have the know-how to size and install the proper regulator for your fire pit configuration.
 Pressure guidelines are as follows:

 - Natural gas: Between 3.5” WC and 7” WC.

 (WC = Water Column, 28 WC = 1.0 PSI).

 While propane installations are fairly straightforward and don’t often result in performance issues, natural gas installations are a different story entirely.
 Responsible implementation of gas systems requires complex calculations such as line pressure, BTU requirements, and supply line distance.
 Again, this is why we strongly recommend not installing a gas system on your own.
 Give yourself peace of mind by hiring a certified NFI gas specialist to handle the installation.